 Roger Moore plays two characters in this film, Sir John Bavistock, a nuclear physicist, and Gerald Bradley-Smith, a conman who resembles Bavistock.
 In trying to impersonate Bavistock, Bradley-Smith purchases a suit identical to the double-breasted, dark grey chalk stripe suit Bavistock wears.
-The suit resembles the navy double-breasted suit made by Douglas Hayward that Roger Moore wears as James Bond in Octopussy, and this suit in Bullseye! was most likely made by Hayward.
+While the style of this suit resembles the navy double-breasted suit made by Douglas Hayward that Roger Moore wears as James Bond in Octopussy, this suit in Bullseye! was made by Aquascutum.

 The double-breasted suit jacket has four buttons with one to button, which was a popular style in the 1980s and early 1990s.
 Though more fashionable brands usually paired this low keystone buttoning style with a low gorge (the seam where the collar meets the lapels), Hayward kept the gorge at a classic height.
 The jacket has soft shoulders with roped sleeve heads, a moderately full chest and a suppressed waist (as suppressed as Moore’s girthier figure can handle).
 The jacket has a very flattering cut and style for Moore’s body.

 Moore’s suit jacket is detailed with flapped pockets, double vents and four buttons on each cuff.
 The suit trousers have medium-width straight legs with plain hems, side pockets and likely a flat or darted front.

 There are two small details that make the Bullseye! suit’s jacket different from the Octopussy navy suit’s jacket.
 The jacket in Octopussy has three cuff buttons whilst the Bullseye! jacket has four cuff buttons.
 Also, the jacket in Octopussy has a buttonhole in each lapel, but the Bullseye! jacket only has a buttonhole in the left lapel.